timkomate/tomofmpy/README.md

 Python code for 2D traveltime inversion.

-The Eikonal Solver is a program that solves the Eikonal equation for a given velocity model and generates random geometry.
-It can generate a velocity model using a checkerboard pattern or an image file, and it creates random geometry based on the provided configuration.
-The solver calculates the travel times and saves the measurements to a file.
+The TomoFMpy is a program that solves the Eikonal equation for a given velocity model and can fit a 2D velocity model to traveltime data.
+It can generate a velocity model (using a checkerboard pattern or an image file) and random source-receiver geometry based on the provided configuration.

 ## Prerequisites